handsontable/handsontable/docs/content/guides/integrate-with-angular/angular-setting-up-a-locale.md

 # Setting up a translation in Angular

 ## Overview
-The following example shows a Handsontable instance with locales set up in Angular.
+The following example shows a Handsontable instance with translations set up in Angular.

 ## Example
 ::: example :angular-numbro --html 1 --js 2